senadkurtisi/pytorch-GCN/README.md

 * [Acknowledgements](#acknowledgements)

 ## Graph Neural Networks
-Graph Neural networks are a family of neural networks that can deal with data which represents a specific class of problems which can be represented as graphs.
+Graph Neural networks are a family of neural networks that can deal with data which represents a specific class of problems which can be modelled using graphs.
 Graphs contain nodes/vertices which can (but don't have to) be connected via some edges.
 An example of this is friendship representation of some social media platform.
 Since there aren't any hard constraints on how the graph should look like we must use a specific family of neural networks called **Graph Neural Networks** or **GNNs** for short.

 ## Dataset
 The dataset used in this implementation is **Cora**.
 Cora consists out of **2708 nodes** and **5429 edges**. </br>